 Knee osteoarthritis—Knee osteoarthritis is a lifelong condition that may eventually require a total knee replacement.
 Conventional treatments focus on reducing pain, but can carry complications.
 Both stem cells and PRP have been shown in research to improve pain, function, swelling and in some cases increase articular cartilage thickness.

 Tendinopathy—Treatment for tendinopathy is limited to pain- and inflammation-reducing medication and surgical repair.
 Corticosteroids, a powerful anti-inflammatory drug that can reduce pain, can actually increase the risk of a tendon rupture when used to treat tendinopathy by weakening the tissue.
-PRP and stem cells can both improve pain and quality of life without the risk of further tendon injury, according to research.
+PRP and cells can both improve pain and quality of life without the risk of further tendon injury, according to research.

 Meniscus injuries—Meniscus injuries, while common, can be difficult to treat due to a lack of blood supply.
 Researchers have found that PRP can increase the formation of new blood vessels in and near the meniscus, which can speed healing and reduce pain.
 The use of stem cells have been shown in some studies to be effective in promoting meniscus regeneration as well.